-Patron Disputes - The Tribal Gaming Agency must promulgate regulations governing patron disputes over the play or operation of any game, including any refusal to pay to a patron any alleged winnings from any gaming activities that includes specified minimum standards.
+Patron Disputes - the Tribal Gaming Agency must promulgate regulations governing patron disputes over the play or operation of any game, including any refusal to pay to a patron any alleged winnings from any gaming activities that includes specified minimum standards.

-Environmental Protections - The Tribe is required to prepare a comprehensive and adequate tribal environmental impact report (TEIR), analyzing the potentially significant off-reservation environmental impacts of the project.
+Environmental Protections - the Tribe is required to prepare a comprehensive and adequate tribal environmental impact report (TEIR), analyzing the potentially significant off-reservation environmental impacts of the project.
 The TEIR is required to provide detailed information about the significant effects on the environment that the project is likely to have and shall include a detailed statement of specified information.
-The Compact provides procedures regarding the (1) Notice of Preparation of Draft TEIR, (2) Notice of Completion of Draft TEIR, and (3) Issuance of Final TEIR.
-Before the commencement of the project, and no later than the issuance of the final TEIR to the County and the city, the Tribe shall offer to commence government-to-government negotiations with the County and the City, and upon the County's and the City's acceptance of the Tribe's offer, shall negotiate with the County and the City on a government-to-government basis and shall enter into enforceable written agreements on specified matters.
+The Compact provides procedures regarding the Notice of Preparation of Draft TEIR, Notice of Completion of Draft TEIR, and Issuance of Final TEIR.
+Before the commencement of the project, and no later than the issuance of the final TEIR to the County and the city, the Tribe shall offer to commence government-to-government negotiations with the County and the City, and upon the County's and the City's acceptance of the Tribe's offer, shall negotiate with the County and the City on a government-to-government basis and shall enter into enforceable written agreements on specified matter.

-Public and Workplace Liability - The Tribe is required to obtain and maintain a commercial general liability insurance policy which provides coverage of no less than \$10 million and is required to maintain their current Tort ordinance.
+Public and Workplace Liability - the Tribe is required to obtain and maintain a commercial general liability insurance policy which provides coverage of no less than \$10 million and adopt a Tort Liability Ordinance stipulating that California tort law governs claims.

-Compliance Enforcement - It is the responsibility of the Tribal Gaming Agency to conduct onsite gaming regulation and control in order to enforce the terms of this Compact, IGRA, NIGC gaming regulations, state gaming agency regulations, and the gaming ordinance, to protect the integrity of gaming activities and the gaming operation for honesty and fairness, and to maintain the confidence of patrons that tribal governmental gaming in California meets the highest standards of fairness and internal controls.
+Compliance Enforcement - it is the responsibility of the Tribal Gaming Agency to conduct onsite gaming regulation and control in order to enforce the terms of this Compact, IGRA, NIGC gaming regulations, state gaming agency regulations, and the gaming ordinance, to protect the integrity of gaming activities and the gaming operation for honesty and fairness, and to maintain the confidence of patrons that tribal governmental gaming in California meets the highest standards of fairness and internal controls.
 To meet those responsibilities, the tribal gaming agency shall promulgate rules and regulations for these purposes.

-Tobacco Provisions - The Tribe agrees to provide a non-smoking area in the gaming facility and to utilize a ventilation system throughout the gaming facility that exhausts tobacco smoke to the extent reasonably feasible under state-of-the-art technology existing as of the date of the construction or significant renovation of the gaming facility.
-The Tribe also agrees not to offer or sell tobacco products to anyone younger than the minimum age specified in state law to legally purchase tobacco products.
+Tobacco Provisions - the Tribe agrees to provide a non-smoking area in the gaming facility and to utilize a ventilation system throughout the gaming facility that exhausts tobacco smoke to the extent reasonably feasible under state-of-the-art technology existing as of the date of the construction or significant renovation of the gaming facility, and further agrees not to offer or sell tobacco products to anyone younger than the minimum age specified in state law to legally purchase tobacco products.

-Alcohol Provisions - Makes it explicit that the purchase, sale, and service of alcoholic beverages shall be subject to state law - the Alcoholic Beverage Control Act.
+Alcohol Provisions - makes it explicit that the purchase, sale, and service of alcoholic beverages shall be subject to state law - the Alcoholic Beverage Control Act.

-Labor Provisions - Provides that the gaming activities authorized by this Compact may only commence after the Tribe has adopted an ordinance identical to the Tribal Labor Relations Ordinance (TRLO), referenced as Appendix B of the Compact, and the gaming activities may only continue as long as the Tribe maintains the ordinance.
+Labor Provisions - provides that the gaming activities authorized by this Compact may only commence after the Tribe has adopted an ordinance identical to the Tribal Labor Relations Ordinance (TRLO), referenced as Appendix B of the Compact, and the gaming activities may only continue as long as the Tribe maintains the ordinance.
 If the Tribe employs 250 or more persons in a tribal casino facility, then the provisions of the TLRO become effective.
 The TLRO provides for a secret ballot election and union neutrality.
 After the certification that 30% of the eligible employees in a bargaining unit have expressed an interest in the union, a notice of election shall be issued and the election shall be concluded within 30 calendar days thereafter.
 Employees may mail in ballots provided they are received by election day.
 Union representation requires an affirmative vote of 50% plus one of all votes cast.
-The Tribe agrees to pay at least California Minimum wage.